GTK-teaching/NGS-intro/setup.md

 # Data

-Let's go get the data we'll need using wget and curl
+Let's go get the data we'll need using wget and curl.
+BE SURE TO HAVE CREATED THE CORRECT DIRECTORIES FIRST

+The steps below can be run by running [./data/get-data.sh](./data/get-data.sh) when in the correct directory.

 ## metadata